Woman hospitalized after boat capsizes off Biscayne Bay; 14 rescued

 MIAMI (WSVN) - Rescue crews and a good Samaritan came to the rescue of 14 people after their boat capsized off Biscayne Bay, Sunday evening, sending one woman to the hospital.

-Witnesses described the frightening moments when the vessel began taking on water in a canal near the corner of Northeast 87th Street and Northeast Bayshore Drive.
+Witnesses described the frightening moments when the vessel began taking on water in a canal, near the corner of Northeast 87th Street and Northeast Bayshore Drive.

 Alan Phillips told 7News he saw the boat when it was about to flip.
 “Everybody’s on the front of the boat … and the water is going in,” he said.